• Skip to primary navigation

 • Kosher Salt This is my favorite kosher salt to cook with.
 Kosher salt is an excellent option for cooking because it is less concentrated, making it easier to salt to taste without oversalting.

-How to Make
+How to Make Pineapple Pico de Gallo

-A halved jalapeno sits on a cutting board.
+Diced pineapple on a wooden cutting board.

 A silver spoon scoops out the membrane and seeds from a jalapeno.